devemio/oc-page-settings-plugin/README.md

 # Page Settings

-Plugin allows you to store page settings in the database.
+Plugin allows you to store page settings in the database instead of files.

 ### Installation